-So if you concentrate on what is present now, the future will come in manageable steps of actions.
+So if you concentrate on what is present now, the future will come in manageable steps of action.
 One step at a time, faster than you will know.

-The second key is to practice living with awareness so you can shift your life with wise choices that build up the potentials you want to release later and to activate currently available potentials to experience a graceful life in the present moment.
+The second key is to practice living with awareness to shift your life with wise choices that build up the potentials you want to release later and activate currently available potentials to experience a graceful life in the present moment.

-Living with awareness now lets you fine-tune your steps, permits you to sort out your direction if you use awareness rather than being lost chasing tomorrows.
+Living with awareness now lets you fine-tune your steps, permits you to sort out your direction if you use awareness rather than being lost chasing tomorrow.